exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

 - On Writing Well: The Classic Guide to Writing Nonfiction.
 William Zinsser
 - **Good To Great: Why Some Companies Make the Leap...And Others Don't.
 Jim Collins**
+- The Innovation Stack: Building an Unbeatable Business One Crazy Idea at a Time.
+Jim McKelvey

 ### 2020